learn-co-curriculum/javascript-fix-this/README.md

 sure that the function for the next step is being called with the correct context, and that the proper `updateFunction` is being called to update the status.
-You'll need to use `call` inside these functions to get the tests to pass.
+You'll need to use `call` inside these functions to get the tests to pass. **Hint:** Remember that the `function` argument to `setTimeout` *also* needs to be bound to the proper context!

-* Write your own code for the `makeDessert` function that will decide based on which link was clicked whether to `makePie` or `makeCake`.
+* Write your own code for the `makeDessert` function that will decide based on which link was clicked whether to `makePie` or `makeCake`. **Hint:** You shouldn't need to alter the code in the `document.addEventListener` block, but remember that events also set `this` when they are triggered from the DOM.

 * Create a version of `updateStatus` inside of `makePie` and `makeCake` with a correct `this` context, representing either the `pie` or `cake` `<div>` respectively, that you can pass around to the other functions so that each one can execute it and ensure that the right DOM elements are getting updated at each step.
 You shouldn't need to change `updateStatus` at all.

 * There's also some bugs in the code, so make sure the tests are passing and run the page to see it in action and make sure it works!
+Some tests already pass.
+Part of your job is to make sure they still pass at the end!

-Each step of the way, we should be using what we know about `call`, `bind`, and `apply` to make each function set the context for the next function.
+Each step of the way, you should be using what you know about `call`, `bind`, and `apply` to make each function set the context for the next function.

-**Hint:** Remember that the `function` argument to `setTimeout` *also* needs to be bound to the proper context!

 **Advanced:** If you get tired of manually binding context to every `setTimeout` function, you can try using an [*arrow function*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) with your `setTimeout` calls.
 Arrow functions *lexically bind* `this`, meaning they pass on the `this` from their surrounding scope.Try it out, but make sure the tests still pass!